top of page

 The verb 'frustrate' has its origins in Latin, deriving from the word 'frustra,' which means 'in vain' or 'without success.'
 In Latin, 'frustra' was used to describe situations where efforts or actions yielded no results or were unsuccessful.
 When this concept was adapted into Middle English, it gave rise to the verb 'frustraten,' which meant to make someone's efforts or plans come to nothing or to prevent something from happening.
 Over time, 'frustrate' evolved to encompass the idea of causing disappointment, thwarting efforts, or making something difficult to achieve.
 The etymology of 'frustrate' reflects its historical connection to the notion of rendering someone's actions futile or in vain, and it continues to signify the act of hindering or impeding progress or success in contemporary usage.

-Find the meaning of frustrate:
+Quiz: Find the meaning of the verb frustrate:

 Try Again!